 The Scrappy: The entire game itself is this for the franchise, at least among serious competitive players.
 Refer to Sequelitis below.

 Sequelitis: Most serious players find the game to be stale and boring due to all the nerfs and balancing done to the game in reaction to the sheer insanity of the previous game.
 Also, despite all this, Wolverine is still broken.
 That said, the game maintains a respectable following overall.
-It wasn't until the sequel did said sheer insanity return.
+It wasn't until the sequel that said sheer insanity returned.

 Squick: One of Norimaro's planned attacks for the Japanese version had him fantasizing about a certain Capcom character and spouting a nosebleed.
 Two of these characters were Anita from Darkstalkers (a young girl) and...
 Zangief.